 Start at the County Line Staging Area, next to the kiosk at the south entrance.
 Take the Black Hills Trail, which immediately starts climbing a treeless, grassy hillside.
 The trail is a wide, dusty dirt road with a lot of cow manure.
 It’s fairly steep at first but eventually becomes less steep.

-The huge wind turbines, which were added in 2012, are an ever-present backdrop to the reservoir.
+The huge wind turbines, added in 2012, are an ever-present backdrop to the reservoir.
 Their rotors appear to be moving slowly, but in fact the tips of the blades can reach speeds of 100 mph and each turbine can power 500 homes.
 The turbines look a little odd at first but eventually they seem like just another, somewhat unusual, part of the scenery.
-They're definitely a lot more visually arresting than the masses of smaller, older windmills visible from Brushy Peak.
+They’re definitely a lot more visually arresting than the masses of smaller, older windmills visible from Brushy Peak.

 The best scenery of the hike ends as the trail drops off of the ridge to a saddle.
 Continue back to the Black Hills Trail and the parking lot.

 Re-hiked 2021; no changes